noamtashma/rfcs/text/0000-better-function-taits.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Think about what the natural extension and evolution of your proposal would be and how it would affect the language and project as a whole in a holistic way.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
-Also consider how this all fits into the roadmap for the project and of the relevant sub-team.

-This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.

-If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
-The section merely provides additional information.

 ### extending this to other smart pointers
 for example, require for the generators feature, is a new function trait `FnPin` which, in our syntax, would look like `Fn(&mut Pin<Closure>, ...)`.